-We started by pouring a small amount of sodium polyacrylate (or fake snow) into a large tub.
-This material is non-toxic (although you wouldn’t want to eat it), and you’ll recognize it as the same stuff used to absorb liquid in disposable diapers.
+We started by pouring a small amount of sodium polyacrylate, or fake snow into a large tub.
+This material used to make fake snow is non-toxic (although you wouldn’t want to eat it), and you’ll recognize it as the same stuff used to absorb liquid in disposable diapers.
 I picked up a small bag of “snow” at RAFT, but I’m curious about pulling apart a diaper to mine this fun-to-play-with polymer.
 If you try this, let me know!

-When playing with white snow seemed to run its course, I introduced Liquid Watercolors.
+When playing with white snow seemed to run its course, I introduced Liquid Watercolors and a plastic pipette.
 I limited N to two colors (mostly to keep the crazy factor down) and she requested blue and magenta.

 The next day our neighbor, J, came over for another snow-making session.
 J likes a good experiment as much as my daughter does, and the two of them scooped, squeezed, stirred, mixxed and poured until they had to be pulled away for dinner!